Andonome/aif/README.md

 A dozen Side Quests are presented for three areas: forest, villages, and town.
 You can slot these into an existing campaign if you're low on ideas, or use them as a miniature campaign in their own right.
-A few Side Quests reference similar events or share histories, creating a semi-coherent, but eclectic narrative.
+A few Side Quests reference similar events or share histories, creating a semi-coherent, eclectic narrative.

 ![Nura Cat](images/Unknown/wizard_and_cat.jpg)